mikerodd/june-21/docs/index.md

 ## Status
 June-21 can read and play Juno 1 / 2 MKS-50 presets.
 The emulator includes Juno 2 factory tones : "Preset" and "Memory".

-You can also find many presets here : http://www.llamamusic.com/mks50/mks-50_patches.html, you can test them with June-21 !
+You can also find many presets [here](http://www.llamamusic.com/mks50/mks-50_patches.html), you can test them with June-21 !

 It's still a work in progress, so not all presets will work as in the real gear, some presets might not be working.